lablup/backend.ai-client-py/docs/cli/sessions.rst

    * - ``--dead``
      - ``CANCELLED`` and ``TERMINATED``.

-Both commands offers options to specify which fields of sessions should be printed as follows.
+Both commands offer options to specify which fields of sessions should be printed as follows.

 .. list-table::
    :widths: 20 80